 On 20 January 2017, a video showing an anti-Trump protester lighting a Trump supporter's hair on fire was published to YouTube:

-Although the text displayed at the start of the video stated that the incident occurred on 20 January 2017 at an Inauguration Day protest, the video was frequently shared
+Although the text displayed at the start of the video stated that the incident occurred on 20 January 2017 at an Inauguration Day protest, the video was frequently shared on social media along with the false claim that it took place at the Women's March on Washington event the following day:

 At normal viewing speed it's difficult to tell what happens in the video other than that smoke is suddenly seen curling up from a young woman's hair, but a slowed down close-up of the video shows a hand clutching a cigarette lighter reaching out towards the woman's locks.